nuscien/trivial/Core/README.md

 - `TokenInfo` The access token and other properties.
 - `AppAccessingKey` The app identifier and secret key.

-And you can implement the `OpenIdTokenClient` abstract class or `TokenResolver` abstract class to get and maintain the access token.
+And you can initializes a new instance of the `OAuthClient` class to resolve the access token and create the JSON HTTP web client to access the resources required authentication.

 ### Secure string utiltiy